Strait Old Line

 "Strait Old Line" is a song by New Zealand group Split Enz, released in October 1983 as the lead single from their album Conflicting Emotions.

 Neil Finn described the song as, "about ambition, temptation, being distracted, following your nose and not letting anything get in your way".

-The jazz guitar solo halfway in the song is actually the Yamaha DX7 synthesizer preset: GUITAR 1.
+The jazz guitar solo halfway through the song is actually Eddie Rayner playing a guitar preset on a Yamaha DX7 synthesizer.

 In order to achieve the slow motion effect in the music video, the band members mimed with their instruments while the song was played back at double speed.